firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 - Sensorless chatter and long phase cables exaggerate FW-induced current spikes; keep leads short and add halls where possible.³ ²⁰
 - Document duty-cycle ceilings—modern hardware tolerates 98–99 % duty, but stay below 100 % to avoid runaway faults.²¹
 - Spintend 85150 hardware has already sacrificed MOSFETs when riders layered 45 A of FW on top of 105/120 A battery and 150/175 A phase at 20 S—budget HY/HSBL swaps or back FW down before chasing higher ERPM. 【F:knowledge/notes/input_part014_review.md†L21-L21】
+- Rob Ver’s 85/240 build touched 35 kW and 132 km/h on 22×3 hubs with ~80 A of FW, yet a 22 S BMS failure during a 320 A launch still blew MOSFETs—treat high-FW pulls as consumable unless pack protection is rock-solid.[^fw_bms]

 ## Troubleshooting Cheatsheet
 | Symptom | Likely Cause | Fix |